yongsongH/IRSRMamba/README.md

 # [IRSRMamba](http://arxiv.org/abs/2405.09873)
 Official PyTorch implementation of the paper [IRSRMamba: Infrared Image Super-Resolution via Mamba-based Wavelet Transform Feature Modulation Model.](http://arxiv.org/abs/2405.09873)

+#### 🚩Accepted by IEEE TGRS

+*I would like to express our sincere gratitude to all the authors whose work has contributed to this project.
+Their insights and contributions have been invaluable.
+We are also deeply thankful for the positive feedback and constructive assistance received from the editors and reviewers.
+Their expertise and thoughtful suggestions have significantly improved the quality and clarity of this work.*

 ## Introduction